 Now that you’ve seen our top recommendations for handheld shower heads, you should have a better idea of which one is right for you.
 If one of these models strikes your fancy, feel free to click through to the product page to read more about it!

 You’ll want to consider how you’ll be using your new handheld shower head.
-If you’ll be using it primarily as an overhead shower, and taking it out of the bracket for the occasional rinse, you might go for a higher-end model.
+If you’ll be using it as your primary overhead shower, and taking it out of the bracket for the occasional rinse, you might go for a higher-end model.

 You’ll want at least one wide spray option, and a rinse function.
 Handheld models for use as a primary shower head are shaped to fit in an overhead bracket as well as in your hand.
 These generally have multiple spray settings, and will have stronger flow.